-Promote Good Risk Management Process by Avoiding These Mistakes
+Promote Good Risk Management Process by Avoiding These Five Mistakes

 Each data breach in the United States now costs $8.64 million, a 5% increase from 2019 to 2020.
 New vulnerabilities are disclosed on a daily basis, and old vulnerabilities are still being exploited months and years later.
 Regulators have been applying stiffer fines whenever personal data security is involved, making risk management process mistakes more costly than ever.

 CISOs and security leaders are taking steps to strengthen their risk management process and vulnerability management programs as the stakes continue to rise.
 However, these five common mistakes are making vulnerability management, and ultimately vulnerability remediation, less effective, increasing risk to the business:

 - Disassociating security from business